mahdikiani/memory/README.md

 The service currently exposes two main RPC-style APIs (to be evolved to REST Maturity Level 2):

-1. `POST /knowledge/ingest` – new data arrives, is queued, understood, and stored.
+1. `POST /memory/ingest` – new data arrives, is queued, understood, and stored.
-2. `POST /knowledge/retrieve` – a question arrives, relevant knowledge is fetched and returned for RAG.
+2. `POST /memory/retrieve` – a question arrives, relevant memory is fetched and returned for RAG.

 ---